 We recall that, due to Proposition \ref{props}(c), if the action of $G$ on $V$ is not transitive, then it has two orbits, one consisting of vertices $v$ with $d(o,v)$ even and one of those with $d(o,v)$ odd. \\

-The tree must be homogeneous or semi-homogeneous.
-We may assume that it is semi-homogeneous of degrees $r,s\geq 3$: the homogeneous case will be the special case $r=s$.
+The tree must be regular or biregular.
+We may assume that it is biregular of degrees $r,s\geq 3$: the regular case will be the special case $r=s$.
 We may also assume, without loss of generality, that the base vertex $o$ has degree $r$. \\

 We proceed as in Sections 4 and 5, adapting the results to this new case. \\